 During the fiscal year ended June 30, 2014, the District issued its Series AA of 2014 general obligation bonds in the amount of \$1,950,000, the proceeds of which were used to currently refund the remaining 2012 general obligation note, as well as to pay the costs of issuance related to the bonds.
-The bonds are due in varying installments plus interest at a varying rate of 2.00 percent to 2.15 percent, with a final maturity scheduled for March 2022.
-The balance outstanding at June 30, 2020 was \$1,660,000.
+These bonds were currently refunded in 2021 through the issuance of the District's General Obligation Note, Series of 2020.